How Long Can Police Hold Evidence in Salt Lake City?

 However, the police may keep any belongings that they believe may be used as evidence in the case against you, as well as anything illegal they find.
 For example, if they find a joint in your pocket, they can keep the joint and either use it as evidence in a possession of marijuana case or destroy it.
-If the police try to keep your items even though they are not illegal and are not being held for evidentiary purposes, experienced South Salt Lake criminal defense attorneys like those at Overson Law, PLLC will know how to work with the police to get your property back and, if necessary, can file a motion in court for the return of your possessions.
+If the police try to keep your items even though they are not illegal and are not being held for evidentiary purposes, experienced Utah criminal defense attorneys like those at Overson Law, PLLC will know how to work with the police to get your property back and, if necessary, can file a motion in court for the return of your possessions.

 Civil Asset Forfeiture in Salt Lake City